Who is a technical writer?

 Wanting to make more money as a writer

 There are different types of writing out there, UX writing, content writing, copywriting, etc. Unless you are an established writer, the compensation for most writing jobs especially freelance positions are based on word count.
 This makes it very difficult for most writers to make more without having to work extra hours.
 This is not the case for technical writing.
 Given the fact that you need a combination of some technical and writing skills, tech writers are highly sorted after and the compensation comes close to what most software engineers earn.
 Even in the world of freelance, you can secure writing gigs that pay 100s of dollars per piece without the stress of having to write a certain amount of words.

 The first thought of many people is that engineers make more than most people.
 But the truth is you don't have to be an engineer to make a lot of money.

-Tech as an industry is where the money is at and everyone in it is making more than they will in some industry that is not at the forefront at the moment.
+Tech as an industry is where the money is at and everyone in it is making more than their counterparts in other industries.
 So at the end of the day, it's about the value you bring to that company, If a company struggles to find someone with good enough tech skills who can write and you come along (Its a real struggle by the way), then your bargaining powers go way up.